collerek/ormar/docs/models/index.md

 ```

 !!!note
-        Note that some databases do not actively support check constraints such as MySQL.
+    Note that some databases do not actively support check constraints (such as MySQL).

 ### Pydantic configuration